baboune/UnofficialApceraDoc/README.md

 ### Adding a new user, and its SSH key

-During the "provision_x.sh" phase, the scripts will modify how one accesses ssh.
+During the `provision_x.sh` phase, the scripts will modify how one accesses ssh.
 Basically, the scripts change the sshd_config to only allows some users to SSH in, and they change how the identity check is performed.

 One such modification in sshd_config is this:
 ```